hackclub/bungie-puzzle/README.md

     > we hope you join us to chat with the creator of this world
     > and maybe, if you show up with, our presence will be known

+questions?

+- maybe post this from @vera
+- leak some images